How to Find Legitimate Work-at-Home Jobs

-The problem in getting a work-at-home jobs is two-fold:
+The problem in getting a work-at-home job is two-fold:

-- There are many scammers who'll try to fool you into thinking there are jobs in licking envelops or gluing doo-dads, and other money-stealing schemes.
+- There are many scammers who'll try to fool you into thinking there are jobs that are essentially get-rich-quick and other money-stealing schemes.

 - Getting hired to a work-at-home job isn't easy.

 There are some great perks to telecommuting including:

 - Sometimes there are perks such as benefits or free equipment

 - Sometimes you can have a flexible schedule